-Republika Srpska/Bosnia exclusive report: Exports of electricity from BiH decreased by 19 million euros5.
-May 2014. / SEE Energy News
+Republika Srpska/Bosnia exclusive report: Exports of electricity from BiH decreased by 19 million euros, SEE Energy News

 The exports of electricity from BiH in the first three months fell to 27.5%, which has the monetary value of 19.4 million euros less than the same period last year, according to data from the Agency for Statistics of BiH.
 More precisely, in the first quarter of last year, when the hydrological conditions were extremely favorable, BiH exported electricity in the amount of 71 million euros, while at the same time this year that figure stood at 51.5 million euros.

 Otherwise, it is important to note that the official statistics has recorded that in 2013, the exports and electricity records have been achieved to around 241 million euros, as well.

 “In the first three months of this year, the lower export’s balance has been marked due to lack of snow and relatively low rainfall, which resulted in lower production in-river hydropower plants in relation to the planned value (HPP Visegrad 63 percent and HPP Bocac 80 percent less),” they say in the “Electric Power Industry of RS”.

 Such hydrological situation has resulted in less market surplus in relation to the plan as well as in comparison with the last year.

 In the first quarter of this year, the ERS placed 452.966.594 kilowatt-hours of electricity in the market freely, which is 43% less compared to the first quarter last year.
 On this ground, the revenue for the first quarter of this year amounted 18 million euros, which is 49% less compared to the same period last year.